robotframework/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 Plain text format
 '''''''''''''''''

+The plain texts format is very easy to edit using any text editor and they also work very well in version control.
+Because of these benefits it has became the most used data format with Robot Framework.

 The plain text format is technically otherwise similar to the `TSV format`_ but the separator between the cells is different.
 The TSV format uses tabs, but in the plain text format you can use either two